moshe-kabala/jst/readme.md

 1. Json data structure
 2. Json parser
 3. Json to string
-4. Macros to writh json like Java Script object
+4. Macros for write json like a Javascript object

 # Convertors and Macros